- Do Dachshunds Get Along With Other Dogs?

 While dachshunds are generally friendly dogs that get along well with others, they do tend to thrive when they have another dachshund as a companion.
 This is because they are bred to be hunting dogs, and as a result, they have a strong instinct to work in pairs.
 Having another dachshund around can help to fulfill this need, and it can also provide your dog with a built-in playmate.

 However, owning two dachshunds does come with its fair share of challenges.
 For one thing, two dogs cost more to care for than one, and they also require more time and attention.
 Two dachshunds can also be quite loud, and their playfulness can sometimes get out of hand.
 Additionally, the dynamic at home may shift when two dachshunds are introduced, as each dog will try to establish dominance over the other.

 But despite all of these challenges, owning two dachshunds can be a truly rewarding experience.
 These dogs are incredibly loyal and loving, and they will never get bored or lonely when they have each other to play with.
 In the end, the joy that two dachshunds can bring is well worth the extra effort required to care for them.

 What dog breeds are compatible with dachshunds?

-The dog breeds that can be most compatible with dachshunds are Dobermans, boxers, and some varieties of terrier.
+The dog breeds that can be most compatible with dachshunds are Dobermans, boxers, and some varieties of terriers.
 Given their suspicion, aggression, and clingy demeanor, dachshunds are more compatible with smaller breeds.
 But it all depends on the training your dachshund and other dogs have.
 Well-trained and disciplined dogs of any breed can be compatible with each other.

 Does size matter when choosing a companion for your dachshund?